Converting story points to hours - how does it work?

 - Some of the stories between y and x

 Question 3: Can we get feature A delivered before the end of next quarter?

-This is a fixed time fixed scope question.
-Looking at the image, if x is not within the green and red lines, the team most likely will not be able to deliver feature A in time.
+This is a fixed-time, fixed-scope question.
+Looking at the image, if x is not within the green and red lines, the team will most likely be unable to deliver feature A in time.